unyxium/data_project/README.md

 **Audit**

 - There are 13 columns and 5268 records, plus two more columns containing coordinates from a different database.
+This makes 15 columns total.
 - The dataset lists a large proportion of notable aircraft incidents (not just airplanes), which are mostly fatal crashes.
 - It is unknown why this dataset was created or who paid for it.
-The original source is no longer available on the internet too.
+The original source is unfortunately no longer available on the internet.
 - Column details:
   - date - The date the incident occurred.
 Formatted MM/DD/YYYY.
 Everything is sorted by date.
   - time - The approximate local time the incident occurred, in 24-hour format.
 Unknown times are left blank.